 From here, step up to a self-contained first floor area where you will find the heart-warming and social sitting room, the traditional exposed beams and sizeable corner leather sofa make this an ideal spot to put your feet up after an exhausting day of exploration.

 Heading back down to the ground floor will present you with three wonderfully decorated bedrooms, the double bunk room is ideal for four children to stay together, while the two super king-size rooms boast flexible zip/link beds, one of which comes with the added luxury of a stunning en-suite shower room.

 A family shower room also resides on this immaculate floor.

-A second staircase to the first floor reveals two further bedrooms dressed in an equally fabulous manner, up here you will also find a peaceful snug area with a range of books to keep you occupied.
+A spiral wooden staircase leads to the first floor revealing two further bedrooms dressed in an equally fabulous manner, up here you will also find a peaceful snug area with a range of books to keep you occupied.

 Acres of serene grounds surround The Owl House, with an excellent decking and a gravelled seating area enjoying idyllic views of the undulating countryside that encompasses the property.

 This first-rate countryside retreat sits equidistant from the lovely town of Llanfyllin which offers a small selection of useful amenities, and the remarkable Lake Vyrnwy which offers much to do for those thrill seekers to enjoy.

 The wondrous Snowdonia National Park lies slightly further afield for those of you who appreciate breath-taking landscapes and a wealth of outdoor activities.

 26 Miles away is the Pontcysyllte Viaduct, this world heritage site carries the Llangollen Canal across the River Dee, dating back to 1805 the steel and stone structure is a magnificent sight to behold.

 Experience the marvels of rural Wales from this beautifully restored farm building.